The Maltese vs. Florian cross: Which one is correct?

 While tracking down the Maltese cross’ first appearance in the U.S. fire service isn’t exactly easy, some historians note it was first used by the New York Fire Department in 1865.

-WHAT DOES THE MALTESE CROSS SYMBOLIZE?
+WHAT DOES THE MALTESE CROSS MEAN?

 - To live in truth